awesome-selfhosted/awesome-selfhosted/README.md

 * [Courier IMAP/POP3](http://www.courier-mta.org/imap/) - Fast, scalable, enterprise IMAP and POP3 server.
 * [Cyrus IMAP/POP3](http://cyrusimap.org/) - Intended to be run on sealed servers, where normal users are not permitted to log in.
 * [Dovecot](http://www.dovecot.org/) - IMAP and POP3 server written primarily with security in mind.

+*Complete solutions - simple deployment of a mail server, e.g. for inexperienced or impatient admins.*

+  * [hMailServer](https://www.hmailserver.com) - Open source e-mail server for Microsoft Windows
+  * [Mailcow](https://github.com/andryyy/mailcow) - Mail server suite based on Dovecot, Postfix and other open source software, that provides a modern Web UI for administration. `PHP/Shell/Other` `GPLv2`
+  * [Mail-in-a-Box](https://mailinabox.email/) - Turns any Ubuntu server into a fully functional mail server with one command. `Shell/Other` `CC0`
+  * [iRedMail](http://www.iredmail.org/) - Full-featured mail server solution based on Postfix and Dovecot.
+  * [Citadel](http://www.citadel.org/) - Feature packed, easy, versatile, and powerful mail server, thanks to exclusive "rooms" based architecture.
+  * [Modoboa](http://modoboa.org/en/) - Modoboa is a mail hosting and management platform including a modern and simplified Web User Interface. `Python` `MIT`
+  * [Fufix](https://www.debinux.de/fufix/) - Fufix is a mailserver installer based on Dovecot, Postfix, Postfixadmin, Nginx, PHP, MySQL and Fail2ban.

 ### XMPP